chaoss/community/community-templates/metric-template.md

 ## Additional Information

-To edit this metric please [submit a Change Request here](https://github.com/chaoss/wg-evolution/blob/main/focus-areas/issue-resolution/issue-resolution-duration.md). <- (Replace the link with the correct one.)
+To edit this metric please [submit a Change Request here](https://github.com/chaoss/wg-evolution/blob/main/focus-areas/issue-resolution/issue-resolution-duration.md). <- (Replace this link with the correct link)

-To reference this metric in software or publications please use this stable URL: <https://chaoss.community/?p=3630> <- (Replace the link with the correct one)
+To reference this metric in software or publications please use this stable URL: <https://chaoss.community/?p=3630> <- (Replace this link with the correct link)

 <!-- # For groupings in the knowledge base
 Context tags: [1 to 5 Search keywords - working group, related terms, and synonyms comma delineated]